openpolitics/manifesto/energy.md

 Remove confusing limitations currently in place about installations not created by accredited organisations to help individuals and small businesses get started.

-Simplify buy back rates so that solar, wind, hydro and all other renewables share the same fixed tariff so as not to discriminate against any one technology.
+Simplify buy back rates so that solar, wind, hydro and all other renewable energy sources share the same fixed tariff so as not to discriminate against any one technology.

 ## Fossil Fuel Industry